-At its core, a cash flow show the movement of money in and out of a business or personal finance system.
-Positive cash flow indicates that a company’s liquid assets are increasing, enabling it to settle debts, reinvest, pay out money to shareholders, pay expenses, and plan for future financial challenges.
-Negative cash flow, on the other hand, suggests the outflow of cash exceeds the incoming, which could spell trouble over time.
+Cash flow is a term for the movement of money in and out of a business.
+Positive cash flow indicates that a company’s is profitable, enabling it to settle debts, reinvest, pay expenses, and plan for future expansions.
+Negative cash flow, on the other hand, suggests that the outflow of cash exceeds revenue, which could spell trouble over time.

 The free cash flow formula

-A cash flow statement is a financial document that provides an overview of earnings and incoming investments, as well as payments and investments during a given period.
-To understand what a cash flow is, let’s break it down into a simplified formula:
+A cash flow statement provides an overview of earnings and incoming investments, as well as payments and outgoing investments during a given period.
+To understand what a cash flow is, let’s break it down into a simple formula:

 Cash flow = cash from operating activities ± cash from investment activities ± cash from financing activities